Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Introduction

 Within the HVBK framework, we can consider both coflow and counterflow Superfluid Turbulence (ST).
 In coflow ST, the two fluids move in the same direction, with the same mean velocities; in counterflow ST, superfluid and normal-fluid components move in opposite directions because of an imposed temperature gradient.
-The statistical properties of counterflow ST are different from those of classical fluid turbulence~\cite{sahoo} and coflow ST~\cite{Uns,Polanco20,Lvov21}.
-In counterflow-ST experiments, there is a steady flow along a channel that is closed at one end and open at the other end; a heat flux $q$ is generated by passing a current through a resistor, at the closed end; the normal fluid, which carries this heat flux, with velocity ${\bf{U}}_n = q/\rho ST$, entropy per unit mass $S$, and at temperature $T$, moves away from the closed end; to maintain zero mass flux, $ \rho_s {\bf U}_s + \rho_n {\bf U}_n = 0 $, so the superfluid flows in the opposite direction, towards the closed end, with velocity ${\bf{U}}_s$.
-Thus, there is a relative velocity ${\bf{U}}_{ns} = {\bf{U}}_{n}-{\bf{U}}_{s} $ between the two fluids in such thermally driven counterflow ST\cite{Carlo}.
+The statistical properties of counterflow ST are different from those of classical-fluid turbulence~\cite{sahoo} and coflow ST~\cite{Uns,Polanco20,Lvov21}.
+In counterflow-ST experiments, there is a steady flow along a channel that is closed at one end and open at the other end; a heat flux $q$ is generated by passing a current through a resistor, at the closed end; the normal fluid, which carries this heat flux, with velocity ${\bf{U}}_n = q/\rho ST$, entropy per unit mass $S$, and at temperature $T$, moves away from the closed end; to maintain zero mass flux, $ \rho_s {\bf U}_s + \rho_n {\bf U}_n = 0 $, so the superfluid flows in the opposite direction, towards the closed end, with velocity ${\bf{U}}_s = -(\rho_n/\rho_s) {\bf{U}}_n$.
+Thus, there is a relative velocity ${\bf{U}}_{ns} = {\bf{U}}_{n}-{\bf{U}}_{s} $ between the two fluids in such thermally driven counterflow ST\cite{Carlo}

+where $\rho_n$, $\rho_s$ are the densities of the normal-fluid and superfluid component respectively and $\rho = \rho_n + \rho_s$ is the total density.
 So long as the heat flux $q$ is small, this counterflow is laminar; but if $q$ increases beyond a critical value, this flow is turbulent.